Colophon ˈkäləfən, ˈkäləˌfän

 I’m using three fonts served from Google Fonts:

 Knewave, a beautiful handwriting display typeface by Tyler Finck for the League of Movable Type.
 I don’t know how this one never ended up on my radar before, but when used sparingly, it really brings a site to life.
+In the months after relaunching this site in early 2018, I started noticing this font, and similar ones, just about everywhere.

 Rubik is a sans serif family with slightly rounded corners designed by Philipp Hubert and Sebastian Fischer for Google.
 Its heavier weights work really well as a fun display typeface, and its lighter weights are distinctive but unobtrusive.
 This typeface is popping up everywhere on the web these days.